INGENIOUS+ YOUTH INNOVATION AWARD

 INTELLECTUAL PROPERTY

-- By submitting a Submission, each entrant irrevocably waives any and all rights, including moral rights to the material contained in the Submission, and any derivative works made therefrom and warrants and represents that (i) the Submission is their original work, created solely by them, and over which they have all necessary rights, title and interest, including copyright; (ii) their Submission has not been previously published; (iii) their Submission does not infringe upon the intellectual property rights, or defame or invade the publicity or privacy rights, of any third party, living or deceased; (iv) all individuals appearing in the Submission (if a video) have granted to the entrant an irrevocable, royalty-free, worldwide license in perpetuity to publish or otherwise use their likeness in the Submission in any manner and media whether now known or hereafter devised, including without limitation on any website associated with the Competition.
-For clarity, while entrants agree to provide a license to and waive their moral rights in their Submissions in accordance with these Competition Rules, nothing in these Competition Rules shall be construed so as to effect a transfer of any of the entrants’ rights, title or interest, including copyright, in their innovations, except to the extent necessary to give effect to the licenses granted herein.
+By submitting a Submission, each entrant irrevocably waives any and all rights, including moral rights to the material contained in the Submission, and any derivative works made therefrom and warrants and represents that (i) the Submission is their original work, created solely by them, and over which they have all necessary rights, title and interest, including copyright; (ii) their Submission has not been previously published; (iii) their Submission does not infringe upon the intellectual property rights, or defame or invade the publicity or privacy rights, of any third party, living or deceased; (iv) all individuals appearing in the Submission (if a video) have granted to the entrant an irrevocable, royalty-free, worldwide license in perpetuity to publish or otherwise use their likeness in the Submission in any manner and media whether now known or hereafter devised, including without limitation on any website associated with the Competition.

 LANGUAGE